Fire fighter Cancer Awareness Month 2026

 FFCAM EMAIL

-The content on this website is designed to engage our nation’s fire fighters and their fire departments in a mass effort to prevent and reduce their risk of occupational cancer.
-Our curriculum contains information and tools that educate fire fighters and raise awareness about why cancer cases are on the rise in the fire service and how to limit their day-to-day exposures to carcinogens.
+The content on this website is designed to engage fire fighters and fire departments in a unified effort to prevent and reduce the risk of occupational cancer.
+Our curriculum provides information and tools that educate fire fighters and raise awareness about why cancer cases are increasing in the fire service and how to limit daily exposure to carcinogens.

-Each week of the month focuses on a specific theme.
-Each theme builds upon the previous week’s theme.
-By the end of the month, fire fighters will have the knowledge and resources to understand how fire fighters are exposed to carcinogens, what happens when they are exposed, how to prevent exposures, make culture changes in their department and assist those who are diagnosed with cancer.
+Each week of the month focuses on a specific theme, and each theme builds upon the previous week.
+By the end of the month, fire fighters will have the knowledge and resources to understand how fire fighters are exposed to carcinogens, what happens when exposure occurs, how to prevent exposures, how to create culture change in their department, and how to support those diagnosed with cancer.

 How To Get Started